Hachinohe

 Hachinohe (八戸市, Hachinohe-shi) is a city located in Aomori Prefecture, Japan.
-As of 30 April 2025, the city had an estimated population of 221,229 in 110,195 households, and a population density of 720 persons per km2. making it Aomori Prefecture's second largest city by population.
+As of 30 April 2025, the city had an estimated population of 213,453 in 110,121 households, and a population density of 700 PD/km2.
+As of October 2020, Hachinohe is Aomori Prefecture's second largest city by population.
 The city has a total area of 305.56 sqkm.

 Geography

 Hachinohe is located in the flatlands on the southeast coast of Aomori Prefecture, facing the Pacific Ocean.
 Both the Oirase River and the Mabechi River flow through Hachinohe.
 A portion of the coastal areas of the city were within the borders of the Tanesashi Kaigan Hashikamidake Prefectural Natural Park, which was incorporated into the Sanriku Fukkō National Park in 2013.